acdaniel864/capstone/README.md

 Capstone Project by Aaran Daniel<br>

 ## Intro:<br>
 This project puts a fresh twist on a topic that is the interest of many a thirsty Data Scientist, wine.
 Over 50,000 wines are analysed in a project designed to shed light on what dictates the prices of consumer wine and help drinkers identify some delicious bargains.
-By combining datasets from two different websites, three seperate scrapes, it is hoped that deficiencies in any single datasource are mitigated, allowing for the creation of a price predictive model more robust to unseen data.<br>
+Combining datasets from two different websites, three seperate scrapes, it is hoped that deficiencies in any single datasource are mitigated, allowing for the creation of a price predictive model more robust to unseen data.<br>

-When identifying undervalued wines this project delves deeper than a basic comparison of rating and price (i.e. those wines with a higher than average rating and a lower than average price are designated undervalued).
-The question is asked, do consumers rate wines price contextually ("good for its price") or based on inherent quality/experience of the wine ("good or bad regardless of price")<br>
+When identifying undervalued wines this project delves deeper than a basic comparison of rating and price. <br>

 The end result will be a high-acccuracy price predictive model and an application designed for users to input wines and receive similar wines, vintage comparisons and some measure of value-for-money.
 Helping the user decide if the wine they are interested in is overvalued, undervalued or just-right.
 Some revealing price predictive features and interesting insights sprinkled in along the way.<br>